We may earn affiliate commissions for the recommended products. Learn more.

 With Proton Pass, you can access account recovery settings on the web app.
 I suggest adding an email address and phone number as they can come in handy during account recovery.
 Besides that, the primary recovery methods are a recovery phrase, device-based recovery, and a recovery file.
 Personally, I would choose the recovery phrase option and use it as a password backup in case I forget my initial one.

-On the other hand, 1Password offers the Emergency Kit, which is a PDF file containing all the information you need to recover your account.
+On the other hand, 1Password offers the Emergency Kit – a PDF file containing all the information you need to recover your account.
 More precisely, it includes your sign-in address, email address, secret key, setup code, and a blank text box to fill in your password.
 The service recommends keeping physical and digital copies of your Emergency Kit just in case.

 Password sharing